 Learn more about our mission, vision, values and policies that guide Vermont Public Radio here:

 Vermont Public Radio's Colchester studio is our hub.
-We also have studios in Montpelier, Saint Johnsbury, Norwich, and Manchester.
+We also have studios in Montpelier, Norwich, Rutland and Brattleboro.
 VPR also provides a full line of production services for hire.
 Learn more.

 Board Of Directors

 The Vermont Public Radio Board of Directors is the entity which is legally responsible for the governance of VPR as a nonprofit corporation.
 Learn more about VPR's Board of Directors.

 Financial Information And EEO Reports

 The Corporation For Public Broadcasting requires publication of a station activity survey.
 This survey details local content and services provided by the station.